How Sustainable is Your Circular Economy?

 CO2 Emissions Reductions = f(Cycles) — (Image by Author)

-As we could expect, the amount of CO2e reduction is linearly linked with the number of cycles (i.e the number of times these items are reused).
+As expected, the amount of CO2e reduction is linearly linked with the number of cycles (i.e the number of times these items are reused).

 What does impact the percentage of reused items?